-U.S. inflation makes biggest jump since February 2013; retail sales rise
+U.S. data points to strengthening domestic demand and inflation

 U.S. retail sales rose more than expected in January as households bought electronics and a range of other goods, pointing to sustained domestic demand that should bolster economic growth in the first quarter.

-The economy’s improving prospects were also underscored by other data on Wednesday showing consumer prices last month recording their biggest increase in nearly four years.
-The upbeat reports came a day after Federal Reserve Chair Janet Yellen appeared to put an interest rate hike next month on the table.
+The economy’s improving prospects were also underscored by other data on Wednesday showing consumer prices last month recording their biggest increase in nearly four years and manufacturing output rising steadily.
+The reports came a day after Federal Reserve Chair Janet Yellen appeared to put an interest rate hike next month on the table.

 “The U.S. economy has quite a bit of momentum as the year began,” said Jennifer Lee, a senior economist at BMO Capital Markets in Toronto.
 “This morning’s reports add a little more impetus for the Fed to move this quarter.
 Still not our call but it is becoming very interesting.”

 The Commerce Department said retail sales increased 0.4 per cent last month.
 December’s retail sales were revised up to show a 1.0 per cent rise instead of the previously reported 0.6 per cent advance.

-Last month’s fairly solid sales came despite motor vehicle purchases posting their biggest drop in 10 months.
+Sales rose despite motor vehicle purchases posting their biggest drop in 10 months.

 Compared to January last year retail sales were up 5.6 per cent.
 Excluding automobiles, gasoline, building materials and food services, retail sales increased 0.4 per cent after a similar gain in December.
 These so-called core retail sales correspond most closely with the consumer spending component of gross domestic product.

 Economists had forecast retail sales ticking up 0.1 per cent and core sales gaining 0.3 per cent last month.

 The dollar rose to a one-month high versus a basket of currencies on the data, while prices for U.S. government bonds fell.
-U.S. stock index futures slipped.
+U.S. stocks were little changed.

 January’s fairly strong retail sales supported views that economic growth will accelerate in the first quarter.
 The economy grew at a 1.9 per cent annualized rate in the fourth quarter.
 The Atlanta Fed is currently forecasting the economy growing at a 2.7 per cent annualized rate in this quarter.